Internment camp in Vernon: Internment

-After reports of attacks on British officers and soldiers on Canadian soil by German spies, and threats to infrastructure by saboteurs; the Canadian government implemented the The War Measures Act.
-This legislation authorized the detainment of German and Austro-Hungarian “enemy aliens” in the name of national security and public safety.
+After reports of attacks on British officers and soldiers on Canadian soil by German spies, and threats to infrastructure by saboteurs; the Canadian government implemented The War Measures Act.
+This legislation authorized the detainment of German and Austro-Hungarian "enemy aliens" in the name of national security and public safety.
 Public opinion had also shifted, many enemy aliens lost their employment immediately and were forced to rely on the welfare of a hostile public.
-Major General William Dillon Otter was put in charge of the internment efforts during World War I. In total, 24 camps were established across Canada to hold 8,579 ‘enemy aliens’.
-A further 80,000 Austro-Hungarians living in Canada had to register with the federal government as ‘enemy aliens’.
+Major General William Dillon Otter was put in charge of the internment efforts during World War I. In total, 24 camps were established across Canada to hold 8,579 'enemy aliens'.
+A further 80,000 Austro-Hungarians living in Canada had to register with the federal government as 'enemy aliens'.
 Those not sent to internment camps were forced to carry identifying documents with them at all times.
 The state of the camps varied widely across the country, from simple tents and bunkhouses built by internees on arrival (Mara Lake, BC) to military forts (Halifax, NS), to provincial government buildings like the one in Vernon, BC.

 The internment camps in British Columbia were concentrated in the Okanagan valley in the interior of the province, and on Vancouver Island.
 Vernon and Spirit Lake, Quebec, were the only camps to hold women and children during the internment.
-Located on a 10 acre lot, on what is now W.L.
+Located on a 10-acre lot, on what is now W.L.
 Seaton Secondary School and Macdonald Park, the Vernon internment camp housed nearly 500 people in a building built for 80.
-With three work camps located in British Columbia, those interned found “there was no greuling labour to be done at the Vernon Camp.”
+The site of the camp started as a jail in 1902, followed by an asylum, and then a hospital through 1912.
+In 1914 the site became an internment camp.
+With three work camps located in British Columbia, those interned found "there was no greuling labour to be done at the Vernon Camp."
 The Mara Lake, Monashee and Edgewood camps—all located in the Okanagan Valley—contributed to lasting infrastructure projects in the region, such as building roads linking Vernon and Kelowna to the Trans-Canada Highway in Sicamous, BC.
 Internee labour was also utilised in the logging and mining industries in the Rocky Mountains.
-As the war progressed, a labour shortage began to grip Canada’s economy, specifically in the farming and manufacturing sectors.
+As the war progressed, a labour shortage began to grip Canada's economy, specifically in the farming and manufacturing sectors.
 In response, many internees were permitted to work in agriculture, freeing Canadians to work in war-related manufacturing jobs.
-Shutting down operations on February 20th, 1920, The Vernon camp was the second to last internment to close after World War One (the final one being Kapuskasing, Ontario four days later).
+Shutting down operations on February 20, 1920, The Vernon camp was the second to last internment to close after World War One (the final one being Kapuskasing, Ontario four days later).